We rank every race to win in ’25 and ’26 to ensure Democrats have

 What levels of government do you include?

-We include rankings for the US House and US Senate, State Senates and State Lower Chambers, called State Houses or Assembly, for all 50 states.
+We include rankings for the US House and US Senate, State Senates and State Lower Chambers, called State Houses or Assembly, and just recently added Governor for all 50 states.
 This translates to literally thousands of races in every election cycle.
-We hope to add Governor, Attorney General and Secretary of State races in the future.
-So far, we have data on more than 41,000+ races and 79,000+ candidates, and more are being added every day.
+We hope to add Attorney General and Secretary of State races in the near future.
+So far, we have data on more than 42,000+ races and 92,000+ candidates, with more are being added every day.

 Why should I care whether Democrats win in other states.
 Can’t I assume that doesn’t impact me?